 The ScrumMaster would then communicate to the project leader the overall updates and status of the project.
 This is an effective and lean approach towards all the processes employed.

-One-on-one Meets – This form of meeting would utilize the time of the team leader but would be effective nonetheless.
+One-on-one Meets – This meeting form would utilize the team leader’s time but would be effective nonetheless.
 One-on-ones are effective for the following reasons:

 - Regularly scheduled at a fixed time